tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

   **Answer**: This is an additional layer.
 This provides authenticity and authentication at the same time, aka ownership and identity.

-Explain to the students:

-* Digital signatures in combination with hashing and encryption can be a powerful way to ensure a message is delivered securely (without other parties snooping in), and that the right message got there without modification.
+Explain to the students that digital signatures, in combination with hashing and encryption, can be a powerful way to ensure a message is delivered securely (without other parties snooping in), and that the right message got there without modification.

 Ask the students (critical):